 - The posture belt (if installed) is in perfect order. - The rear mirror (if installed) is adjusted so you can look behind at all times without having to bend forward or shift your seating position.

 6.3 Parking and Stationary

 When parking your mobility device or if your mobility device is stationary for a prolonged period:

-- 1. Switch the mobility device's power system off (ON-/OFF key). - 2.
-Activate your anti-theft lock, if existing.
+Switch the mobility device's power system off (ON-/OFF key).